Electrical Flows over Spanning Trees: A Randomized Iterative Edge-deletion Algorithm

 \subsection{Performance of {\sc{RIDe}} Algorithm}

 We are now ready to present the proof for Theorem \ref{rand theorem}.

 \begin{proof} Let $G_k=(V, E_k)$ be the resultant graph in iteration $k$ after $k$ edges have been deleted, and let $\E(f_k)$ be the energy of the electrical flow in $G_k$.
 In particular, $\E(f_0)$ denotes the cost of the flow relaxation.
-We will first show that
+We will first show

 and that $G_k$ remains connected throughout the iterations of the algorithm by induction on $k$ ($0 \leq k \leq m-n+1$).
 The base case when $k = 0$ holds trivially.
 For the inductive step assume the result holds true for all iterations $k < m-n + 1$.
 Now consider iteration $k + 1$ of the \textsc{RIDe} algorithm applied to the graph $G_k$.
 Recall that we sample an edge $e \in E_k$ at random to delete from the graph with probability $p^{(k)}_e = \frac{1 - c_e \Reffk{k}(e)}{(m-k) - (n - 1)}$.
 Since by the induction hypothesis $G_k$ is connected, and this sampling procedure does not disconnect the graph, $G_{k+1}$ is also connected.
-Moreover, we could use Lemma \ref{recur} to compute the expected increase in energy upon deleting edge $e$ (which does not disconnect the graph), where
+Moreover, using Lemma \ref{recur} to compute the expected increase in energy upon deleting edge $e$ (which does not disconnect the graph), we get